kinnala/sp.fem/README.md

 In this repository you find the working draft of a flexible, fully-interpreted and yet well-performing finite element code written in SciPy/Python.

 The code is (c) Tom Gustafsson and licensed under AGPLv3.
-Windows binary of Triangle mesh generator is included for convenience.
 Triangle is (c) Jonathan Shewchuk and the license can be found in ./fem/triangle/LICENSE.

 ## Acknowledgements